ArcadeHustle/Naomi_DIMM_CDR_boot/README.md

 # Stage Two:

-For extended amounts of time now the details of how Naomi can boot off of a CDR has been closely guarded.
+For extended amounts of time now the details of how Sega Naomi can boot games from CDR media has been closely guarded.

 Below is a table showing differences in the binaries that have been available via various channels over the past decade.<br>
 ```